nyxgeek/dumpsniffer/README.md

 ```

 That's it.
 It downloads and cleans the wordlist a little (trims lines longer than 24 char and removes non-ASCII).
 Outputs it to

+#### resources.md

+This is a list of the URLs/resources listed in the slide deck

+#### DerbyCon_7.0_100_Million_Secrets.pdf

+PDF of slide deck

+### thanks!
+thanks for all the feedback! also special thanks to whoever it was at DerbyCon that recommended the dog icon after my talk.